Posted on 3 Comments

 • Sex- Feminine

-• Symbol- snakes, Aegis, the sea or ocean, gorgons, the maiden, the pegasus, seashells,
+• Symbol- snakes, Aegis, the sea or ocean, gorgons, the maiden, the Pegasus, seashells,

 • colors- silver, green, black